RecipesLearn

 4. Once it reaches 140F, allow the temperature to continue to rise until it stalls.
 Then wait and ensure this temperature is stable for at least 1 hour.

-So I’d set my smoker to 175F and then hot hold the meat (wrapped) to ensure it stays at or above 145F+ internal.
+So from the above I now know that I’d set my smoker to 175F and then hot hold the meat (wrapped).
+The internal temperature should be above 145F.

 If you wanted to be more safe, you could opt to bump to 185F, the internal would then be well above 145F at around 150F.